zalenix/portaldocs/portal-sdk/templates/designpatterns-resource-create.md

 ### Sections that group input fields
 When creating a form that includes several fields pertaining to a certain subject, you can group them into a section with a header that gives the user a clear indication of what they’re being asked for.
 You can also add explanatory text just below the group header if the task may not be immediately clear to the user.
+Section headers should follow sentence case, with only the first letter capitalized unless the words are proper nouns, acronyms or brand names.
 <div style="max-width:800px">
 <img alttext="Tabs" src="../media/designpatterns-resource-create/Grouped-input-fields.png" />
 </div>